XternA/income-generator/README.md

 ...
 Select an option (1-9):
 ```
-**6.** Select choice 1 to install, then pick accordingly to install based on what IP address the device is connected to.
+**6.** Sub-menu of install applications option present choice for type of applications to install based on what IP address the device is connected.
 ```
+[ Sub-menu Options ]
 1. Only applications with VPS/Hosting support
 2. All applications including residential IPs only support
 3. All applications including residential IPs only support, excluding single instances only